CharlesBlais/pyshakealert/scenarios/README.md

 # Testing Alerting with ActiveMQ Artemis

 As of May 2022, the ShakeAlert project is using Apache ActiveMQ v5 and are working towards using Apache ActiveMQ Artemis.
-The following is testing instructions using docker (or podman) to start using ActiveMQ Artemis that will be used to distribute alerts to clients.
-The following are key difference between the testing and the current production setup:
+The following are testing instructions using docker (or podman) to start using ActiveMQ Artemis that will be used to distribute alerts to clients.
+The following are key differences between the testing and the current production setups:

 * ActiveMQ broker connections use SSL.
 We opt not to distribute this with SSL to simplify setup/instructions.
 * Artemis does not use "/topic/" topic prefix in STOMP